JingboWanMath/JingboWanMath.github.io/_pages/about.md

 ## 🧠 Research

 I work at the interface of **general relativity, geometric analysis, and nonlinear PDE**, with a focus on the **geometry and dynamics of black holes**, dispersive equations on curved spacetimes, and geometric evolution problems.
+Recently, I have been interested in the **construction of solutions to nonlinear PDEs with special geometric or structural properties**, including the Einstein constraint equations, minimal graph systems in higher codimension, and other nonlinear geometric PDEs.

 ---